A guide to good digestion Part 5: The Large Intestine: The Gut Microbiome

 You may have heard words like probiotics, kombucha or even tricky names like Lactobacillus or bifidobacterium when people talk about gut health.
 The health benefits of consuming these are that they feed and influence your microbiome.

 Just like plants and animals inhabiting a flourishing garden, microbes need to be fed nutrients to ensure their survival.
 A garden does not flourish without water and sunshine, allowing the diverse species of its inhabitants to thrive.
 If the garden experiences drought or the soil lacks essential nutrients, plants and animals either leave or die.
-In the gut, the microbes need to be fed diverse forms of fibres and fermented foods that contain living microbes (probiotics), in order to survive and thrive.
+In the gut, the microbes need to be fed diverse forms of fibers and fermented foods that contain living microbes (probiotics), in order to survive and thrive.

 THE ENVIRONMENT – GUT ECOSYSTEM